mre/endler.dev/content/2022/alloc/index.md

 - **Is the type a data structure from `std`, like `String`, `Vec`, `BTreeMap` or `HashSet`?**
   If yes, then it's a heap allocation.
 - **Does my type contain a `Box` or an `Rc` or an `Arc`?**
-  If yes, then there’s an allocation.
+  If yes, then there’s a heap allocation.

-A really quick and dirty way to find allocations is by running [ripgrep](https://github.com/BurntSushi/ripgrep) in your project folder:
+A really quick and dirty way to find heap allocations is by running [ripgrep](https://github.com/BurntSushi/ripgrep) in your project folder:

 ```bash